progaurab/reactinterface/README.md

-# reactinterface
-# Getting Started with Create React App, Tailwind CSS, React Icons
+## Getting Started with Create React App, Tailwind CSS, React Icons

-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 1. Create a git repository with name: **reactinterface**
 2. Clone that repository: